 Coronavirus: What About Breastfeeding?

-There was a lot of uncertainty about this early on, but it’s becoming more and more apparent that COVID-positive mothers can (and do) breastfeed safely.
+There was a lot of uncertainty about this early on, but it’s now apparent that COVID-positive mothers can (and do) breastfeed safely.

-Evidence thus far indicates that the coronavirus has not been detected in infected women’s breastmilk.
+Evidence indicates that the coronavirus has not been detected in infected women’s breastmilk.

-Note: studies are getting underway to explore: 1) whether it’s possible to transmit COVID-19 through breastmilk (again, so far this has not been documented), and 2) whether breastmilk has any capacity to protect against COVID-19 (there’s some preliminary evidence suggesting that it might).
-(Want to participate?)
+Note: studies are now underway to explore: 1) whether it’s possible to transmit COVID-19 through breastmilk (again, this has not been documented), and 2) whether breastmilk has any capacity to protect against COVID-19 (there’s some evidence suggesting that it might, especially among vaccinated mothers).

 OB/GYNs are generally not seeing problems with infected babies, and the current consensus is that you can and should still breastfeed (or continue to) if that was/is your wish.

-Most health experts (ranging from individual health professionals to organizations like the CDC, La Leche League, ACOG, the AAP, and the American Academy of Breastfeeding), are encouraging mothers with COVID-19 to continue (or start) breastfeeding.
+Health experts from every corner (ranging from individual health professionals to organizations like the CDC, the WHO, La Leche League, ACOG, the AAP, and the American Academy of Breastfeeding), are encouraging mothers with COVID-19 to continue (or start) breastfeeding.

-**Since the primary mode of transmission is through breathing, these same groups also stress the need to take extra precautions — like washing your hands for 20 to 30 seconds and wearing a mask — before/during nursing and pumping.
+**Since the primary mode of transmission is through breathing, these same groups also stress the need to take extra precautions — like washing your hands and wearing a mask — before/during nursing and pumping.

 Indeed, experts say that the biggest “risk” when breastfeeding with COVID stems from the close proximity of nursing (or hygiene oversight with pumping and bottle feeding).
 IOW, breastmilk itself poses no evident risk, but snuggling up with a baby without the basic protections (i.e., PPE) could.